misiektoja/instagram_monitor/docs/usage.md

 <a id="terminal-line-width"></a>
 ## Terminal Line Width

 Captions, biographies and long file paths can wrap across several terminal lines.
 Set `TRUNCATE_CHARS` or use the `--truncate N` flag to cut each screen line to a maximum width.
 Use `999` to auto-detect the terminal width.
 The log file always keeps the full line, so the setting is ignored when logging is disabled with `-d`.
-It is off by default and needs the optional `wcwidth` library to measure display width, otherwise lines are left untouched.
+It is off by default.
+Install the optional `wcwidth` library for correct widths with wide characters, which otherwise count as one column and can run a line past the limit.

 <a id="shadowban-and-flagged-account-detection"></a>
 ## Shadowban and Flagged Account Detection